 Important factors that could contribute to such differences are noted in the chapter "Economic report", section I. "Macroeconomic and sector-specific environment" below, in note 4 e) and note 11 included in this report and in note 22 of the notes to the consolidated financial statements as well as chapter "Risks and opportunities report", section "Risks" in the group management report of the Annual Report 2022.
-Additional factors can also be found under "Risk Factors" in our Information Statement/Prospectus dated June 6, 2023 (Registration No. 333-271081) that we issued in connection with the EGM held on July 14, 2023 to resolve the change of the Company's legal form from a partnership limited by shares (Kommanditgesellschaft auf Aktien - KGaA) into a German stock corporation (Aktiengesellschaft - AG) (the Conversion).
+Additional factors can also be found under "Risk Factors" in our Information Statement/Prospectus dated June 6, 2023 (Registration No. 333-271081) that we issued in connection with the Extraordinary General Meeting (EGM) held on July 14, 2023 to resolve the Conversion.
 Further information regarding our efforts to address various environmental, social and governance issues can be found within our Non-financial Group Report available at www.freseniusmedicalcare.com/en/investors/investors-overview/.
-In referencing our Non-financial Group Report and furnishing this website address in this report, however, we do not intend to incorporate any content from our Non-financial Group Report or information on our website into this report, and any information in our Non-financial Group Report or information on our website into this report, except as expressly set forth herein.
+In referencing our Non-financial Group Report and furnishing this website address in this report, however, we do not intend to incorporate any content from our Non-financial Group Report or information on our website into this report, and any information in our Non-financial Group Report or on our website should not be considered to be part of this report, except as expressly set forth herein.